Slaedr/TaDGENS/Readme.md

 TADGENS
 =======

-A Taylor-basis discontinuous Galerkin solver for the compressible Euler equations.
+A Taylor-basis discontinuous Galerkin solver for compressible flow problems.
+See ./doc/theory for a description of the method used.

 Building
 --------